-If the future of your local government career looks fragile then you may be considering a change of career.
-And the same thought might occur to those who fall prey to the axe of redundancy before they had planned to, and don’t want or can’t afford to hang up their briefcase and blackberry.
+If the future of your local government career looks fragile, then you may be considering a change of career.
+And the same thought might occur to those who fall prey to the axe of redundancy before they had planned to, and don’t want or can’t afford to hang up their briefcase and smartphone.

 You need to understand:

 Yourself and what you can do.
 Drill deep and understand your skills, your knowledge and your attributes.
 What have you got that you can use in another career?

 - What is it that you want to do with your life?

 - What is important to you in your work?

 Know your interests and enthusiasms.
 It’s not easy to keep changing jobs, so what would create an enduring field of interest?

 Explore your options – in depth.
 Ensure that before you ‘give up the day job’ you really understand what it means to do that job day in and day out.
 It might look glamorous but it can actually

 - Would you enjoy it on a

 - How do you get entry into that sort of work?